 Automating processes doesn’t require integrations between systems.
 It just mimics the actions a user takes in an existing system.
-RPA never takes away your IT department/staff, instead it is fueled by the resources it has to work with.
+RPA never takes away your IT department/staff, instead, it is fueled by the resources it has to work with.
 Implementing RPA ideally allows your IT department and other employees formerly bogged down by mundane, repetitive operations to take on more fulfilling and prominent endeavors that provide greater value to your organization.

 OBJECTION 4: Disruption To Company Culture

 Piggybacking off of the notion that freeing up employees’ time by implementing RPA leads to greater job satisfaction might appear controversial.
-There is a common RPA objection that interrupting the workflow of employees with automation leads to lost jobs and a disruption to company culture.
+There is a common RPA objection that interrupting the workflow of employees with automation leads to lost jobs and disruption to company culture.

 Is RPA disrupting company culture?
 Absolutely.
 But not in the negative way you’re thinking.
 After all, if not RPA, there will always be something that disrupts and changes the workforce dynamic.

-There is a lot of worry that RPA and robots will overtake human jobs and leave people out of work.
+There is a lot of worries that RPA and robots will overtake human jobs and leave people out of work.
 While that could certainly happen if RPA is used in ways beyond its best practices approach, it totally defeats the purpose of RPA.

-RPA was created to work alongside humans, not in place of.
-Automating manual processes that previously prohibited employees from immersing themselves in other critical areas of an organization not only drives output, but gives employees the opportunity to expand their professional wings.
+RPA was created to work alongside humans, not in place of Automating manual processes that previously prohibited employees from immersing themselves in other critical areas of an organization not only drives output but gives employees the opportunity to expand their professional wings.

 Are some manual jobs eliminated along the way?
 Yes, but with a heavy qualifier.
 By eliminating jobs that are better served with automation, workers move to more challenging and company-oriented tasks that increase employee retention and provide them with a greater sense of making a real difference in the organization.

-Combine a renewed sense of professional purpose with greater flexibility, less issues to resolve for lack of human errors, and an enhanced user experience that assuages the pressure of employees to consistently provide optimal service no matter the circumstances; you don’t have an inflicted company culture, rather, an improved one.
+Combine a renewed sense of professional purpose with greater flexibility, fewer issues to resolve for lack of human errors, and an enhanced user experience that assuages the pressure of employees to consistently provide optimal service no matter the circumstances; you don’t have an inflicted company culture, rather, an improved one.

 OBJECTION 5: Security?

-Let’s preface the above question mark of security as being a primary RPA objection.
+Let’s preface the above question mark of security as being a primary RPA challenges.
 As an adamant endorser of RPA, we are highly aware of information security concerns and how they might affect RPA.
 However, while some think that RPA invites greater risks into the equation, we challenge the prospect.

 You’re wise to be hesitant about any new technology and to side-eye its intrusion.
 RPA is no different.
-Robot performance integrity, abusive or misused employee tactics, and exposure to coding and other malware are legitimate reasons to strongly question RPA’s safeguards.
+Robot performance integrity, abusive or misused employee tactics and exposure to coding and other malware are legitimate reasons to strongly question RPA’s safeguards.